circleguard/circlecore/source/caching.rst

     cg = Circleguard("key", db_path="./cg_cache.db")

 If the given path does not exist, circleguard will create fresh a db file there and use it.
-If the path is a pre-existing databse file created by circlecore, that database will be used.
+If the path is a pre-existing databse file created by circleguard, that database will be used.
 Any other file existing at the path will result in an error.

 When loading a replay, we first check if the replay exists in the database, and load it from there if so.
 If not,